 Here’s what to do if your towel rail radiator isn’t heating up.

-There are a few possibilities that depend on whether the fault developed in an existing towel radiator or a newly fitted towel radiator.
+But there are a few possibilities that depend on whether the fault developed in an existing towel radiator or a newly fitted towel radiator.

 If your radiator is new and isn't heating up properly, check the valves at each end of the radiator.
 There should be two; one going in (the thermostatic or TRV valve) and one heading out (the lockshield valve).